This initiative is a collaboration between Grey and Bruce Counties and is funded by Immigration, Refugees and Citizenship Canada.

 Local Immigration Partnerships are community-based partnerships that:

-- Improve coordination of effective services that facilitate immigrant settlement and integration.
+- Improve the coordination of settlement services

 Short-term outcomes (year 1-2):